siminali/msc-thesis/README.md

 ---

 **Note**: This repository is part of an MSc thesis project.
 All code and results are for academic research purposes.

+## 📄 License

+This project is licensed under the MIT License.
+See `LICENSE` for details.